discord-akairo/website/README.md

-# discord.js-site
+# website

-> The website housing documentation for discord.js
+> The website housing documentation for discord-akairo
+> Rebranded fork of discordjs/website

 ## Build Setup